deep-privacy/SA-toolkit/README.md

 - ASV training (evaluation)
 - Clear and simplified egs directories
 - Unified trainer/configs
+- TorchScript YAAPT, TorchScript kaldi.fbank (with batch processing!)
 - On the fly _only_ feature extraction
-- 100% JIT-compatible network
+- 100% TorchScript JIT-compatible network

-_All `data` structure is formatted with kaldi-like wav.scp, spk2utt, text, etc._
+_All `data` are formatted with kaldi-like wav.scp, spk2utt, text, etc._
 _Kaldi is necessary, but most of the actual logic is performed in python; you won't have to deal with it ;)_